 At that point, I think it’s necessary to look at buying wrist straps.

-With that said, don’t use the wrist straps to mask a weak grip.
+Don’t use the wrist straps to mask a weak grip.

 My favorite lifting straps are the Iron Mind Strong Enough lifting Straps (Click for today’s price on Amazon)